bbartling/BAC0-GUI/README.md

 - runtime.txt

-## Requirement
+## Requirements

 See requirements.txt.

-## deployment for non localhost or localhost Flask App
+## Deployment for non localhost or localhost Flask App
-If you deploy this app on a different machine, like a rasp pi use flaskapp.py For localhost deployment on the same machine as node-red use flaskapp_localhost.py
+If you deploy this app on a different machine, like a rasp pi use flaskapp.py And for localhost deployment on the same machine as node-red use flaskapp_localhost.py

 ## Installation & Usage